grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 What about values?
 Does that metaphor apply to them?
 And if so, then how?
 And what about Tell Don't Ask?

-First of all, values do not belong to the web of objects metaphor, alhough in almost all object oriented languages, values are implemented using the same mechanism as objects - a class[^csharpstructs].
+First of all, values do not belong to the web of objects metaphor, alhough in almost all object-oriented languages, values are implemented using the same mechanism as objects - a class[^csharpstructs].
 Values can be passed between objects in messages, but we don't talk about values sending messages.

 A conclusion from this is that values cannot be composed of objects.
 Values can be composed of values (as our `Path` type had a `string` inside), which ensures their immutability.
 Also, they can occasionally can objects as parameters of their methods (remember the `ProductName` class from previous chapters?
 I had a method `ToString()` accepting a `Format` interface), but this is more of an exception than a rule.